ONDC-Official/ondc-deeplink/docs/Enabling deeplink encoded QR codes.md

 Beckn Deep Link Structure:

 ```
-beckn://<network>?context.bpp_id=<BPP_ID>&message.intent.provider.id=<provider_ID>&context.domain=<domain>&context.action=<search>
+beckn://<domain.network>?context.bpp_id=<BPP_ID>&message.intent.provider.id=<provider_ID>&context.action=<search>
 ```

 1. Scheme (`beckn://`):
    - The custom URI scheme that indicates the deep link is specifically for beckn enabled apps or services.
-2. Network (`ondc`):
+2. Network (`domain.ondc`):
-   - The `<network>` component in the deep link identifies the specific network to which the request belongs to.
-For example, here it indicates the ONDC (Open Network for Digital Commerce) network.
+   - The `<domain.network>` component in the deep link identifies the specific network and domain to which the request belongs to.
+For example, here it indicates the ONDC (Open Network for Digital Commerce) network and the specific domain NP is subscribed to.
 The BAPs would need to maintain a local lookup table to identify the registry endpoint based on the network.
 3. Query Parameters:
    - The query parameters are key-value pairs included in the deep link, and they convey specific information for BAP to consume and redirect the user accordingly.
 All the query parameters are optional.